ayoolasamo/image_uploader/README.md

 ## Overview

 ![screenshot](https://github.com/ayoolasamo/image_uploader/blob/master/Capture.PNG)
 The demo of this project was deployed using netlify.
-I was able to make a simple API using image.io and also make generate a url for the Image.
+I was able to make a simple API using image.io and  to upload the image and also generate a url for the image.

 ### Built With